kritikgoel/Business_Sales_Dashboard_project/README.md

 - Top Products by Revenue (bar chart)
 - Top Customers by Revenue (bar chart)

-## 🔑 Insights & Conclusion
-- Total revenue: $125,000
-- Product A was the highest contributor to revenue
-- Average Order Value (AOV): $520
-- Seasonal peaks in Q2 and Q4 indicate high-demand periods

 ## 🚀 How to Run
 1. Clone the repo and open the notebook in Google Colab.